-Check out this album of IR Ramadan food distributions that took place around the world this year.
+Check out this album of IR Ramadan food distributions that took place around the world last year.
 Masha’Allah!

 The Prophet Muhammed (PBUH) said, “I and the person who looks after an orphan will be in paradise together like this,” reports Al-Bukhari, describing the motion as raising his forefinger and middle finger together.

 Providing care for orphans is especially important to the Islamic Relief community.
-Islamic Relief USA has dedicated programs to do just that: Orphan Support and annual One-to-One Orphan Sponsorship.
+Islamic Relief USA has dedicated programs to do just that: Orphan Support and annual Sponsorships.

 Orphan Support means your donation will help orphans however is needed most in a country of your choice or anywhere around the world.
 And donations toward Orphan Support are flexible—you can offer support whenever you’re ready, and as often as you like.

-Annual One-to-One Orphan Sponsorships provide direct support to an orphan and his or her family for a full year.
+Annual Orphan Sponsorships provide direct support to an orphan and his or her family for a full year.
 Sponsorships through IRUSA allow orphans to stay with a loving guardian by helping the guardian pay for the child’s needs.

 IRUSA donors are sponsoring more than 13,000 orphans in nearly two dozen countries around the world; combined with the support program, the value of these efforts is immense, masha’Allah!
 And, with our global affiliate Islamic Relief Worldwide, the total number sponsored has reached 30,000 orphans a year.